n-grace-henry/MS-Thesis/progress_logs/10_progress_log.md

 These are the samples that are NOT in the vial rack.

 Doing column purification and filtration on the 8 samples that are in the rack that were de-fatted yesterday.
+74-K-2 tipped over and will need to be redone.